5 Things You Need To Know About The iPad 9th Generation

-The iPad comes with the Apple A13 chip, which is extremely fast.
+The 9th generation iPad comes with the Apple A13 chip, which is extremely fast.
 The chip is slightly older and has shown what it can do in the iPhone 11 Pro.
 The iPad also comes with 3GB of RAM.
 This combination of processor and RAM should make sure you can do most of the digital art things you want to do at a rapid pace.

 It might start to get a bit slower if you get into the really demanding graphic work.
 But for this type of work, Apple offers the iPad Air or Pro.

 For most people, the entry-level iPad will be a good fit in terms of hardware capabilities.